katruud/Arduino-AnalogToOSC-WiFi/README.md

 The delay function may be adjusted to modify update rate.
 It is currently set to 20 Hz

+For testing, the serial print function may be enabled.
+This will display the sensor values calculated by the program before they are sent over WiFi.

+For testing OSC quickly, [Protokol](https://hexler.net/protokol) is useful.

 ## VRChat Setup

 The program is built to send an OSC message to VRChat.
 A float is sent to the FootLeftFloat parameter.
 This can be used to drive an animation on your avatar, for example to move toe position realistically.